Haunting Ground: Development and release

 Capcom began development knowing they wanted to make a survival horror game with a lead female character.
-Believing that the female lead would not bode well with retailers and players alike, they added in a dog partner that could attack enemies.
-After this change, they further designed the gameplay around this partner mechanic.
+Believing that the female lead would not be well received by retailers and players alike, they added in a dog partner that could attack enemies.
+After this change, further design of gameplay centered on this partner mechanic.
 The cinematics were directed by actor and director, Naoto Takenaka.
 He directly supervised the motion capture performances used for all the characters, placing emphasis on dramatic performance.
 He took inspiration from Universal Monsters such as Frankenstein and Bela Lugosi's Dracula.
 Takenaka played the motion capture role for Riccardo, and Japanese actors Yasue Sato and Jiro Sato played Fiona and Debilitas respectively.
 Rather than streaming audio files, the music for Haunting Ground was generated by using the PS2's built-in sounds.
 This way, the composers could easily change the tempo of the music during gameplay.

-Capcom debuted Haunting Ground under its Japanese name Demento at the Tokyo Game Show in September 2004.
+Capcom debuted Haunting Ground under its Japanese title Demento at the Tokyo Game Show in September 2004.
 The game was released in Japan on April 21, 2005, and later in PAL territories on April 29, and in North America on May 10.
 Critics described the game as a spiritual successor to the Clock Tower series, although it has never been officially declared as such.

 In July 2012, Haunting Ground appeared to be slated for a PlayStation 3 re-release as a "PS2 Classic", having been rated by the ESRB with Sony Computer Entertainment named as the publisher.
 It was re-released for the PlayStation 3 via the PlayStation Store exclusively in Japan in April 2015.